WOI Guides

 In this guide

-Why levels matter · Zones instead of precise prices · What makes a level strong · Breakouts and failures · Checklist
+Why levels matter · Zones instead of precise prices · What makes a level strong · Breakouts and failures · Support becomes resistance (role reversal) · Trading ranges and range boundaries · How traders actually use levels in trade planning · Common mistakes when drawing levels · Checklist

 Why levels matter